guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 </p>
 ## Console

-Many developers use only a fraction of the console abilities, but we can [travel pretty deeply down this rabbit hole](https://medium.freecodecamp.org/how-to-get-the-most-out-of-the-javascript-console-b57ca9db3e6d).
+Many developers use only a fraction of the console abilities, but we can [travel pretty deeply down that rabbit hole](https://medium.freecodecamp.org/how-to-get-the-most-out-of-the-javascript-console-b57ca9db3e6d).

 Setting the logs level to *verbose* will print common performance violations warning that are detected by the browser.

 For example At next screenshots, the last log entry shows a *setTimeout* callback took to long to completed.

 <p align="center" class="viz-wrapper">
   <img src="/assets/images/performance-and-devtools/console.png"/>